Updated as of Thursday, January 6, 2022

-While the COVID-19 vaccine is not mandatory, tenants are strongly encouraged to get vaccinated.
-Toronto Community Housing Corporation (TCHC) will follow the city's direction requiring mandatory COVID-19 vaccinations for all TCHC employees by October 30, 2021.
+While the COVID-19 vaccine is not mandatory for tenants, they are strongly encouraged to get vaccinated.
+Toronto Community Housing Corporation (TCHC) is following the city's direction requiring mandatory COVID-19 vaccinations for all TCHC employees .
 You can read more about TCHC's decision requiring all staff to get the COVID-19 vaccine under the 'What's New' heading on the homepage.
 For the most up-to-date information on COVID-19 vaccines, visit toronto.ca or ontario.ca/covid-19.

 Who can get vaccinated now?